Mutual information area laws for thermal free fermions: Free fermionic models

-We suppress the temperature dependence here: Throughout this work, we will be concerned with Gibbs states with respect to some $\beta$.
+\je{The expression $f(V)$ is to be interpreted as a matrix function, that is, $f$ is applied to the spectral values of Hermitian matrices $V$ \cite{Bhatiamatrix}.} We suppress the temperature dependence here: Throughout this work, we will be concerned with Gibbs states with respect to some $\beta$.
 We allow for arbitrary temperatures and will also later consider the asymptotic limits $\beta\rightarrow\infty$ and $\beta \rightarrow 0$.

 Reduced states of Gaussian states are always Gaussian (as can be seen most easily by considering their Grassman representation; compare Ref.\ \cite{lagrangefermionic}).
 The covariance matrix of a reduced state is the appropriate principle sub-matrix of the full covariance matrix.
 Applied to Gibbs states, we find that the reduced state of a subset $A=\{0,\dots, L-1\}\subset \{0,\dots, N-1\}$ is a Gaussian state with covariance matrix